josdejong/jsonrepair/README.md

 ## Use

-Use with an ES modules import:
+Use with an ES modules import (recommended):

 ```js
 import { jsonrepair } from 'jsonrepair'